cfpbiggs/multi_cal/README.md

 **Exception Rules:**

-To allow a space to be double booked: the event booking rules for an occupancy-based keyword require an exception for events with the same keyword occupancy tag.
+To allow a space to be double booked: the event booking rules for an occupancy-based keyword require an exception for events with the _same_ keyword occupancy tag.

 To allow a single supervisor for multiple events in the same keyword-space, an exception for the relevant sharing keyword is also necessary.

 i.e. to get both of the above effects, the event would have the description keyword TAG[X] and would have an exception rule for the same TAG[X] as well as for ShareTAG.

-This does not interfere with the normal system, as because TAG[X] includes TAG, anything with a TAG exception will still correctly ignore the TAG[X] events.
+This does not interfere with the normal system, as because TAG[X] includes TAG, anything with a TAG exception will still correctly ignore the TAG[X] events and anything not compatible with ShareTAG will still be blocked.

 ![sample_image](images/occupancy_exception_rules.png)